Jon Dorenbos: America's Got Talent

 In 2016, he performed on the eleventh season of America's Got Talent and made it through the auditions with a card trick.
 In the Judge Cuts round, Dorenbos got the golden buzzer from guest judge Ne-Yo and immediately advanced to the next round.
 In the quarterfinal round of the Live Shows, Dorenbos asked all 4 judges to draw something on paper, predicted which judge drew what, and then a bottle was broken that contained his correct predictions of all of the judges' drawings.
 In the semifinals, he asked the judges to throw a football at a U.S. map, then revealed 4 quarters from a locked chest whose "tail" sides represented the states hit by the judges' footballs.
 Dorenbos also revealed a hidden map that predicted the locations of the judges' throws.
 This performance resulted in his advancing to the Top 10 finals on September 13, 2016, where he told an inspirational story while manipulating playing cards that the judges signed.
-He finished in 3rd place for the season, with Austrian magician and mentalist duo The Clairvoyants in second place and fellow contestant Grace VanderWaal as the winner.
+He finished in 3rd place for the season, with Austrian magician and mentalist duo The Clairvoyants in second place and singer/songwriter Grace VanderWaal as the winner.

 In 2019 it was announced he will compete on America's Got Talent: The Champions.
 He performed in the third episode of the series and was the third-runner up for his episode behind Billy & Emily England and Paul Potts.
 However, he was advanced to the final with the wildcard.
 He then was eliminated in the final 12 missing out on advancing to the final 5 acts.

 Other ventures

 In the offseason, Dorenbos serves as a corporate motivational speaker and has spoken for companies such as The Home Depot, the National FFA Organization, Pioneer Investments, Jackson Hewitt, Comcast and ING Group.
 He is the executive producer of an album called Stripped Down with singer Steve Carlson, who is also his best friend.
 Dorenbos started his own business in Buffalo, New York, called DAC Framing.
 He works with several charities, including Brian Moorman's "Punt Foundation," which helps children with terminal diseases, and Garth Brooks' "Teammates for Kids".

 Dorenbos is the host of Inside the Eagles, which airs on Eagles Television Network.
 In 2009, he won a Mid Atlantic Emmy Award for his performances.

+Dorenbos was a guest speaker at Tony Robbins's March 23, 2024 virtual “Unleash the Power Within” virtual event.